FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/02_fse.md

 * under certain circumstances nonconformities to applicable regulations and standards are unavoidable
 * restrictions for international harmonisation and standardisation

-An alternative to prescriptive designs are performance based designs.
+An alternative to prescriptive designs is the application of performance based designs.

-## Performance-Based Designs
+## Performance Based Designs

 **General Approach**

-In contrast to the static and general rules of a regulation, the performance-based design follows the idea to create an equivalent level of safety by satisfying protection goals.
+In contrast to the static and general rules of a regulation, the performance based design follows the idea to create an equivalent level of safety by satisfying protection goals.
 This process allows the engineers to use multiple approaches, which do also include fire simulations, to iteratively design a safety concept.
 A scematic flow diagram is shown in {numref}`fig-performance-based-design`.

 :::{figure-md} fig-performance-based-design